TheEt1234/libox_computer/README.md

 - laptop_palette.png - Shrunk down version of unifieddyes_palette_extended.png, GPLv2

 # Todos (not in order)

+- persistant variable storage (with validation so stuff like C functions or threads or userdata can't make it in)
 - help page
 - better docs (documentation of basic libox functions)
 - better everything™
 - more environment stuffs maybe?
 - T E S T S
+- maybe robots? i mean yeah sure lets just be a total lwcomputers clone